-- 1. A Health Impact Assessment Checklist, as set out on pages 140-151, will be required for applications for; - a) residential development of 50 dwellings or more; - b) non-residential developments of 5,000 square metres or more; and - c) other developments which are likely to have a significant impact on health and well-being. - Hot food takeaways of any size within 400m of any part of the grounds of a school will be assessed against the hot food takeaway question within this checklist unless such takeaways are within the defined boundary of a Town or District Centre.
+- 1. A Health Impact Assessment Checklist, as set out on Appendix 4, will be required for applications for; - a) residential development of 50 dwellings or more; - b) non-residential developments of 5,000 square metres or more; and - c) other developments which are likely to have a significant impact on health and well-being. - 2.
+Hot food takeaways of any size within 400m of any part of the grounds of a school will be expected to show how they comply with an appropriate healthy eating scheme, unless such takeaways are within the defined boundary of a Town or District Centre.